luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 QR Code end result
 ^^^^^^^^^^^^^^^^^^

 This is the end result of the script above.
-You can see that the mono camera sensor on OAK camera performs much better in low-light environment compared to my laptop camera (screenshot above).
+You can see that the mono camera sensor on OAK cameras performs much better in low-light environment compared to my laptop camera (screenshot above).
 I uploaded this demo to `depthai-experiments/gen2-qr-code-scanner <https://github.com/luxonis/depthai-experiments/tree/master/gen2-qr-code-scanner>`__ where I have also added blobconvewrter and displaying NN results on high-resolution frames.